• Skip to primary navigation

 4. Wash only full loads of dishes.

-Like the washing machine, there is no sense running the dishwasher unless it is full.
+Like the washing machine, there is no sense in running the dishwasher unless it is full.
 Doing so only wastes water and energy.
 Take the time to load the machine completely and arrange dishes so you can fit the maximum amount in.
-Skip any extra rinses or extended rinses even if your appliance offers it.
+Skip any extra rinses or extended rinses even if your appliance offers them.
 This just uses more water and isn’t typically necessary.

 5. Turn off the sink when brushing your teeth.